-According to the NITC study, almost 29% of people decided to buy an e-bike because of a physical limitation for riding a standard bicycle.
+According to the NITC study, almost 29% of people bought an e-bike because of a physical limitation for riding a standard bicycle.
 (NITC)

 Tour de France Stats

 The longest TdF stage was the 5th stage of the 1919 edition.
-It measured 299.5 miles (482 km), and it took the winner Jean Alavoine 18 hours and 54 minutes to complete.
-(Wikipedia)
+It measured 299.5 miles (482 km) and took the winner Jean Alavoine 18 hours and 54 minutes to complete.
+(Cyclists Hub)

 This post is regularly updated to provide you with the most up-to-date statistics.
 If you find stats that are not up to date, please, contact me.